Reading-In and Writing-Out Data

 We can extend the basic functionality of R by installing additional packages.
 These packages can be found either in several repositories.
 The main repositories are the official R package repository CRAN Bioconductor.
 The source code of many packages can be found in GitHub.

-If you want to use extra package, it has to be installed first (one time action) and loaded before use (at the beginning of each session).
+If you want to use extra package, it has to be:

 We are going to use tidyverse framework, which is a collection of several packages for data analysis with new modern concept.